cloudfoundry/java-buildpack/docs/framework-app_dynamics_agent.md

 Tags are printed to standard output by the buildpack detect script

 ## User-Provided Service
-When binding AppDynamics using a user-provided service, it must have name or tag with `app-dynamics` in it.
+When binding AppDynamics using a user-provided service, it must have name or tag with `app-dynamics` or `appdynamics` in it.
 The credential payload can contain the following entries:

 | Name | Description
 | ---- | -----------